 Husky SafeTrip

-The University of Washington Police Department is changing the name of its nighttime safety escort service from Husky NightWalk to Husky SafeTrip.
-The switch is to help students, faculty and staff better understand the program, which is a safe ride with a UWPD security guard, not a walk.
+The University of Washington Police Department’s nighttime safety escort service is called SafeTrip, which provides a safe ride home with a UWPD security guard.

-Use Husky SafeTrip (formerly known as Husky NightWalk) to get a safe ride home on or near campus with a UW Police Department security guard 6:30 p.m. to 2 a.m. daily (except University holidays or when campus operations are suspended).
+Use Husky SafeTrip to get a safe ride home on or near campus with a UW Police Department security guard 6:30 p.m. to 2 a.m. daily (except University holidays or when campus operations are suspended).
 To request a ride from campus to a residence, parking lot or public transit stop within the service area, call 206-685-9255.
 Learn more about Husky SafeTrip.

 Safer Together